Viriliter/WavePlayer/README.md

 # WavePlayer
 <img src="./resources/logo.png" width="100">
 This project is about to create a desktop media player using Qt framework.
-It features to show music lyric of your music contents.
-It consists of a python script that requests for the music lyrics from azlyrics.com.
+It features to show the lyric of your music contents.
+It consists of a python script that requests the music lyrics from azlyrics.com.